SEALIVES Small Grants Program

 2. the site where you will conduct your interviews and the expected language(s) to be used in the interviews;

-3. your reasons for selecting these potential interviewees; and
+3. your reasons for selecting this potential interviewee and the extent of your familiarity with them; and

 4. the medium of the interviews (film, text, audio, multimodal).